-Find a dreamlike property from £20 per night by searching and comparing the 95 options listed in Kirkwall.
-With HomeToGo you can easily compare the offers of each property from numerous partners to discover the best deal and save up to 10%.
+Find a dreamlike property from £35 per night by searching and comparing the 168 options listed in Kirkwall.
+With HomeToGo you can easily compare the offers for each property from numerous partners to discover the best deal and save up to 10%.

 Recommended holiday lettings in Kirkwall

-Rent a holiday apartment, home or cottage in Kirkwall: from £34 per night
+Rent a holiday home, apartment or cottage in Kirkwall from just £35 per night

 Popular holiday rental amenities in Kirkwall

 You can see our climate diagram above.
-In July maximum temperatures go higher than 16°.
-No heat wave is expected in February, where minimum average temperatures usally hit a 2° low.
-The rainiest month is July while the driest month is February.
+In July, maximum temperatures climb above 16°.
+No heat wave is expected in February, when minimum average temperatures usally hit a 2° low.
+The rainiest month is July, while the driest month is February.

 Kirkwall holiday lettings for a break in Orkney's largest town